-SAVE THE DATE!
-WEAI is pleased to be partnering with Victoria University of Wellington for the next Pacific Rim Conference in spectacular New Zealand.
+SAVE THE DATE...
+WEAI is pleased to be partnering with Victoria University of Wellington and Massey University, Wellington, for the next Pacific Rim Conference in spectacular New Zealand.
 Wellington is nestled between a picturesque harbour and forested hills with views everywhere.
-The world's southern-most capital city, Wellington is a pleasure to walk around with a lively waterfront and bays all around the harbor to enjoy.
-The coastline and native forests also make it an ideal place to enjoy nature.
+Plan to spend New Year's in New Zealand, and the following week collaborating with your colleagues from around the world at this international marketplace of ideas.

 Opportunities for Economists

 - Assistant/Associate Professor, Department of Economics, California State University, East Bay

 - Two Faculty Positions, Department of Economics, National Cheng Kung University

 Fourth Annual AEA Conference on Teaching and Research in Economic Education

 May 28-30, 2014, at the Washington Marriott at Metro Center, Washington, D.C.

 Hosted by the AEA’s Committee on Economic Education in cooperation with the Journal of Economic Education.
 Plenary talks will be given by Alan Blinder (Princeton), Kenneth G. Elzinga (UVA), Cecilia Rouse (Princeton) and other speakers TBA.